Gumti Water Fountain

 The Gumti Water Fountain is a monument in Faisalabad, Pakistan preserved from the British Raj era.
 It was built during the early nineteenth century and was a general meeting place of the city folk for local town meetings.

-Today the structure still exists and has been turned into a roundabout for traffic with the water fountain still working at the center.
+Today the structure still exists and has been turned into a roundabout for traffic with the water fountain in the center still functional.